webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (10‒11s)

-Here's an example of Chronographer running as an Action!
+Here's an example of Chronographer running as an Action!<br>
-The difference is that it uses a check suite of the GitHub Actions, not GitHub App's one.
+The difference is that it uses a check suite of the GitHub Actions,<br>
+not GitHub App's one.

 You can see it on the left.